Skip to main content

 Some things to think about

 If you are over the age of 18, it’s also possible that one or more of your donor-conceived genetic siblings (if there are any) may have agreed to share their name and contact details with you (through a service called Donor Sibling Link).
-If you discover you have any donor-conceived genetic siblings, you will be provided with information about this service.

 Your feelings may change and perhaps become more intense after you have received the information.
-You may change your mind about what to do more than once, or go so far and then stop and maybe return to it in the future.
+You may change your mind about what to do more than once or go so far and then stop and maybe return to it in the future.
 This is understandable and quite normal.

 Some things to think about